 Dr. Seuss Printable Lunch Notes — Celebrate Dr. Seuss’s birthday (and Read Across America Day) with a few of these printable famous books quotes, perfect for tucking into a lunchbox.

 Ultimate Planning Guide for The Lorax — From writing prompts, and math activities, to building your own “Truffula Tree Cutters,” this is the ultimate list of activities for The Lorax.

 Activities to go with The Sneetches — The Sneetches is great for discussing prejudice with kids of all ages.
 These printable activities are perfect for working on sight words and math skills.

 Celebrate Read Across America, and Dr. Seuss’s birthday with a few fun book crafts.
-These Dr. Seuss activities for older students are perfect for kids that are passed Hop on Pop and Mr. Brown Can Moo, Can You.

 You may also enjoy: